Best Hikes in Hawaii for Teenagers Who Want a Challenge

 Aiea Loop Trail - Oahu

-This 4.8-mile loop in Keaiwa Heiau State Recreation Area is a great intermediate trail for teens who want something more challenging than Diamond Head but are not ready for Koko Head's brutality.
+This 4.8-mile loop in Keaiwa Heiau State Recreation Area is a great intermediate trail for teens who want something harder than Diamond Head but aren't ready for Koko Head's brutality.
 The trail winds through a forest of ironwood, eucalyptus, and Norfolk Island pines with views of Pearl Harbor and the Koolau Mountains.
+(Quick Pearl Harbor heads up if you're combining this with a visit: get there 7am sharp - the H1 traffic and the lines after that hour are real.)

 The trail is well-maintained but has some muddy sections and moderate elevation changes.
-It is shaded for most of the route, making it one of the more comfortable hikes on Oahu.
+Shaded for most of the route, making it one of the more comfortable hikes on Oahu.
 Look for wreckage from a World War II cargo plane that crashed on the ridge in 1943.

-Bring insect repellent wipes because the forest interior has mosquitoes, especially after rain.
+Bring insect repellent wipes.
+The forest interior has mosquitoes, especially after rain.
+And mongoose.
+Like the ones at Manoa Falls that look at you like they pay rent.
 A lightweight daypack with water and snacks is all you need.

 Difficulty: Moderate.
 About 2 to 3 hours.